flatironinstitute/sciware/17_FICluster/main.md

 - Monitoring file systems

 # Running Parallel Jobs on the FI Cluster

 ## Slurm, Job Arrays, and disBatch

-How to run jobs efficiently on Flatiron's clusters
+Different ways to run parallel jobs on the Flatiron cluster

 ## Slurm